pygments/pygments/doc/docs/lexerdevelopment.rst

 Adding and testing a new lexer
 ==============================

-To make Pygments aware of your new lexer, you have to perform the following
+Using a lexer that is not part of Pygments can be done via the Python API.
+You can import and instantiate the lexer, and pass it to :func:`pygments.highlight`.

-steps:
+To prepare your new lexer for inclusion in the Pygments distribution, so that it will be found when passing filenames or lexer aliases from the command line, you have to perform the following steps.

 First, change to the current directory containing the Pygments source code: